-The trek to Rakaposhi Base Camp was the perfect break from the cycle tour and enabled me to experience more of the natural beauty that Pakistan has to offer, the only regret was that Jacob couldn’t join the adventure, although he was having a Pakistani adventure of his own in Islamabad.
-The 14 hour taxi … More Cycle Touring Pakistan.
+The trek to Rakaposhi Base Camp was the perfect break from the cycle tour and enabled me to experience more of the natural beauty that Pakistan has to offer, the only regret was that Jacob was unable to join the adventure, although he was having a Pakistani adventure of his own in Islamabad.
+The 14 … More Cycle Touring Pakistan.
 Chapter 5: Reunited & The Road to Astore

 As a stranger stepping foot into a foreign country there is most certainly courtesies that you are yet to be accustomed to, likewise, there are behaviours that, to the compatriots of such a country, may be harmless but could be perceived as invasive or rude.
 One example of this could be someone watching you like … More Cycle Touring Pakistan.
 Chapter 4: Tea & Biscuits with the Assistant Director General, Mr Adeel, Projectile Vomiting, Base Camp Trekking & Digital Potty Training